Palma de Mallorca Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-EU/EEA and Swiss citizens can stay indefinitely and work without restrictions.
-From 2025, non-EU visa-exempt travelers will need ETIAS authorization (see below).
-Passport must be valid for at least 3 months beyond departure date and issued within the last 10 years.
+Passport must be valid for at least three months beyond the intended departure date and issued within the last ten years.

 Arrival Process